 The precise launch date is unknown, but a report in BMG magazine (October 1946) establishes that the MGC was active by that time.

-Dates included in the report suggest that the inaugural meeting probably took place in May 1946.
+Clues contained in the report suggest the inaugural meeting probably took place in May 1946.

 The picture above shows an early MGC gathering.

 In the foreground are our two founders, Jack Duarte playing and Terry Usher observing.

 Standing on the right of the picture is Joseph Riding (also spelled ‘Ridinge’), who went on to become Secretary, Chairman and eventually Hon.
 President of the MGC.